Deaths of Glendale Heights police officer, wife investigated as murder-suicide

 The deaths of a Glendale Heights police sergeant and his wife on Sunday evening are being investigated as a murder-suicide, the Will County Sheriff’s Office said.

 Sgt.
-Michael Huff had been with the Glendale Heights department for more than 20 years, and his wife, Jackie Huff, was a former Glendale Heights employee, the police department said Monday.
+Michael Huff had been with the Glendale Heights Police Department for more than 20 years, and his wife, Jackie Huff, was a former Glendale Heights employee, the police department said Monday.

 Michael Huff was promoted to sergeant in June 2022, according to a since-deleted tweet from the police department.